Sebastian-/JavaScript-Notes/redux-notes.md

 }
 ```

-So a middleware function is a higher-order function (a function which accepts/returns other functions) which is eventually called with the store, the next middleware function (or the dispatch function), and action.
-In order to ensure control flows through each middleware function to dispatch, make sure each function returns the value of calling `next(action)`.
+So a middleware function is a higher-order function (a function which accepts/returns other functions) which eventually receives the store, the next function in the chain on the way to the reducer, and an action.
+In order to ensure control flows through each middleware function, make sure each function returns the value of calling `next(action)`.
 Here's an example of a simple logging middleware:

 ```js
 const logger = (store) => (next) => (action) => {